yesbabylon/b2/listener/README.md

 ### Purpose of the Listener

-The listener, encapsulated within listener.php, acts as the central hub for managing user instances.
+The listener, encapsulated within ``listener.php``, acts as the central hub for managing user instances.
 Its primary responsibility lies in accepting requests from external sources, deciphering their intent, and orchestrating the necessary actions to fulfill them.
 As the heart of the system, the listener ensures seamless communication between users or external systems and the underlying infrastructure responsible for creating and managing user instances.